 In just about 1 hour on the train or under 2 hours by car heading east, you can find yourself next to the chalky White Dover Cliffs and beaches.

-We visited Dover in a great summery, warm weekend but it was foggy so we couldn’t see far.
+We visited Dover in a great summery, warm weekend but it was foggy so we could not see very far.
 We did however hear a whale!
-You wouldn’t believe how loud whales sound in the very distance.
+You would be in for a surprise to hear how loud whales sound in the very distance.